 Saigon’s Fine Arts Museum houses some of the best Vietnamese art.
 I found the sculptures outside and the building itself the most fascinating.
 The magnificent building is one of the best examples of French Colonial architecture in the city.

-The museum includes oil paintings, ink drawings, wood block, and sculptures along with Vietnamese ceramics and lacquer ware.
+The museum includes oil paintings, ink drawings, wood block, and sculptures along with Vietnamese ceramics and lacquerware.
 The works on display are by both Vietnamese and foreign artists and shown on three levels in the museum.
 Some of the artists I enjoyed most are Tu Duyen whose wood block printing on silk is known worldwide and Truong Han Minh’s beautiful Chinese ink drawings.

-The third floor was cordoned off and it supposedly has the most interesting exhibits in the museum, including works of art from Vietnam’s ancient civilizations.
+The third floor was cordoned off and it supposedly has the most interesting exhibits in the museum, including art from Vietnam’s ancient civilizations.
 It was disappointing to not see the Champa statues, Oc Eo pottery and sculptures, and wooden statuettes from the central highlands.

 At first I was literally the only one in the museum – except for one guard in the front who was busy eating noodles, but then a few more foreigners arrived.
 The museum is not air-conditioned and has fans placed around the galleries.
 Some pieces displayed didn’t have captions.
-I enjoyed the large pieces of sculpting displayed outside the building and took many photos.
-Surprisingly there were some beautifully feathered chickens wandering around the grounds.
+I enjoyed the large pieces of sculpting displayed outside the building and took photos.
+Surprisingly, there were some beautifully feathered chickens wandering around the grounds.

 The old French Colonial hotels along the river like the Majestic, Grand, and Riverside are absolutely spectacular buildings – couldn’t get enough of them!

-Tomorrow I’m going on a Saigon River tour to the Chu Chi tunnels of the Vietnam War which I wrote a little about in my January 8th blog.
+Tomorrow I’m going on a Saigon River tour to the Chu Chi Tunnels of the Vietnam War which I wrote a little about in my January 8th blog.